aireuhl/i_e/analysis.md

   block: feature-1
   media_alignment: Left
   headline: "<strong>Voyant: Distance Reading, Up-Close</strong>"
   content: 'Our two Voyant visualizations are the result of ingesting the .txt files
-    from 30 full-text treaties between the United States and  various  indigenous peoples in the 18th and 19th centuries.
+    from 30 full-text treaties between the United States and various Indigenous nations in the 18th and 19th centuries.
 The first visualization is called Loom and graphs the instances of 500 of the most common words present across the text.
 Though visually engaging and dynamic when you start to drag your cursor across the left-hand list of words, this visualization does not provide enough information about the documents at first glance.
-If you play around with the settings and   lower the word count, then you begin to see interesting word occurrences   throughout the available menu categories. <br><br>The second   visualization, Dreamscape, is an experimental tool from Voyant that   highlights geographic text in your files and maps it.
-Here we begin to   see a pattern emerge.
+If you play around with the settings and lower the word count, then you begin to see interesting word occurrences throughout the available menu categories. <br><br>The second visualization, Dreamscape, is an experimental tool from Voyant that highlights geographic text in your files and maps it; here we begin to see a pattern emerge.
 All of the locations highlighted are in the eastern region of the land in question.
-Closer reading of the text   reveals that many of the later treaties involve areas further west so,   though this image is very dynamic, it is just the first step of many   necessary to begin a large-scale, investigative digital humanities   project.<br><br>Voyant offered us a useful way to begin looking more   closely at the text.
-Through distance reading, we were able to pull out   what kinds of information we wanted to look for in the next phases of   our analysis: geographical maps and network analysis. '
+Closer reading of the text reveals that many of the later treaties involve areas further west so, though this image is very dynamic, it is just the first step of many required to begin a large-scale, investigative digital humanities project.<br><br>Voyant offered us a useful way to begin looking more closely at the text.
+Through distance reading, we were able to pull out what kinds of information we wanted to look for in the next phases of our analysis: geographical maps and network analysis.'
   media:
     image: "/uploads/2018/12/10/Screen Shot 2018-12-09 at 11.57.23 PM.png"
     alt_text: 'A list of blue and black text revealing a screenshot of our textual